Cal-Rex/milestone-project-2-js-kwitht/README.md

     - When game completion function is triggered.
 The death box elements are repurposed to display game winning text, the style is changed from red to orange with a yellow shadow.
     - the box then displays the same way a deathbox would, but will contain unique text depending on the player's randomly generated name, job, destination and reason for adventure.

+404 and 500 error pages

+both pages chare the same css style and design with the exception to minor changes to text content on the HTML - which displays the type of error, and a picture of one of the characters from the game.
+ - in the 404, the thief character appears, looking as if he attempting to mug you with a butter knife
+ - For the 500, the merchant character is standing infront of what is supposed to look like an ominous doorway.

+At the bottom of the image in each page there is a button that launches a function that returns users to the index.

+Features to Implement in Future

+This project was constrained mainly by a very short time budget.
+The following features were planned to be implemented, but instead, will be implemented int he future:

+- Making use of localStorage object in Javascript to save a users game.
+- Making use of localStorgae object in Javascript to keep a record of past completions.
+- A higher variety of backgrounds and character models.
+- A higher variety of encounters
+- Sound effects
+  - A Sound that plays on death.
+Either similar to the [death noise in Dark Souls](https://www.youtube.com/watch?v=-ZGlaAxB7nI) or the [noise you make when you take damage in Minecraft](https://www.youtube.com/watch?v=0T_NR2KY8uI).
+  - A sound effect for button clicks.
+Something light and not too invasive.
+  - A sound that plays when an adventure is completed (some sort of incredibly dumb trumpet noise would be ideal).
+- A More advanced death animation for the whole page.
+A telescopic zoom fade-in of the death box and the screen fading to black was an initial idea.
+- A More advanced completion animation.
+- smoother class add/remove transitions from the background elements of the story box, instead of just having one slide in, the existing one should also slide out.

+After hearing feedback from testers, the following features have been considered to be implemented in the future:
+- Forking adventures, where certain decisions would shift the cycle, and backgrounds of adventures entirely depending on choices. like, for example: going out to sea and having sea-only encounters.
+- Choosing your own character model
+- completing certain encounters would give you items or options which could change the outcome of other encounters
+  - like an item that lets you skip one roll or specific encounter
+  - An extra life
+  - temporary skill boosts

+Other back-of-house features:
+- changing how the JS stores information so that users cannot cheat by using dev tools to change their stat numbers.
+- partition the JS into more manageable sized code blocks. perhaps seperate certain functions where possible and crete 3 JS scripts of roughly 200 line of code each, as opposed to one big script file.